 Before proceeding with the installation it is mandatory to read the Safety requirements section and make sure to comply with all listed instructions.
 Installation standards EN 60079-29-2 and EN 45544-4 are also recommended for further instructions and related information about the installation.
-During the installation of the detector-transmitter the following points must be considered:
+During the installation of the transmitter the following points must be considered:

-- Application (air quality control or leakage detection) - Properties of the space under investigation (room geometry, direction, and velocity of airflows, etc.), - Solvent vapors are heavier than air, so the gas detector-transmitter should be placed near the floor or potential leakage or formation source. - The device should be accessible for maintenance and repair.
+- Application (the instrument is intended for leakage control.) - Properties of the space under investigation (room geometry, direction, and velocity of airflows, etc.), - Solvent vapors are heavier than air, so the gas detector-transmitter should be placed near the floor or potential leakage or formation source. - The device should be accessible for maintenance and repair.

 The aforementioned conditions above will affect the coverage area of the device.
-However, the coverage area for a detector-transmitter is usually between 2.5 to 5 meters radius.
+However, the coverage area for a transmitter is usually between 2.5 to 5 meters radius.